xwillxu/New-Years-Eve/README.md

 ### Bedwars Changes Overall
 So now we will talk about what did the bedwars players do.
 1. Grim Reaper Everywhere: Relating to the new kits many people choose Grim Reaper.
 This may relate to Grim Reapers popularity around kids.
 Or just that the kit skin looks good.
 2. Newbies Join: Seeing as the title changed, many new people joined not really knowing how to play the game.
 Bruh Momments.
 I saw at least two different players jump into the void for no reason.
+Plus in the chat a bunch of people said "How do I play this game."
+Me be like "How did you join this game in the first place?"
 3. Lucky Block Flooded: Tens of thousands of people joined Lucky Block for the Lucky Block Ball Drop and the New Year's Lucky Block.

 ## 2022: It's Short But It Is Done!